hoppjs/hoppjs.github.io/.github/CONTRIBUTING.md

 ## Modification of Dependencies

-The dependencies of the project is defined in `bower.json`.
+The dependencies of the project are defined in `bower.json`.

+### Modifying Bower Dependencies

+  - Updates to the `bower.json` should be absolutely minimal.
+  - If it's possible to only commit the single change to the `bower.json`then only commit that.
+  - If config files need to be updated/added, add those in your commit.
+  - Do NOT modify any other files in a commit that modifies the `bower.json`.